gggeek/db-3v4l/README.md

         mysql -h mysql_5_5 -u 3v4l -p -e 'select current_date'
-        psql -h postgresql_9_4 -U postgres -c 'select current_date'
+        psql -h postgresql_9_4 -U postgres -c 'select current_date' sqlcmd -S mssqlserver_2019_ga -U sa -Q "select GETDATE() as 'current_date'"

-The default password for the last 2 commands is '3v4l'.
+The default password for those commands is '3v4l' for all databases except ms sql server, for which it is 3v4l3V4L.

 Once the containers are up and running, you can access a database administration console at: http://localhost/adminer.php (if you are running the whole stack inside a VM, replace 'localhost' with the IP of the VM, as seen from the computer where